renatoathaydes/dartle-website/source/processed/dartle-overview.md

 ✔ Build succeeded in 3 ms
 ```

-If you delete the object file, or change the C file, Dartle will re-run the task.
+If the object file is deleted, or the C file modified, Dartle will re-run the task.

-It's very important to define the Task's inputs/outputs accurately, otherwise work that should be performed will be wrongly
+> It's very important to define the Task's inputs/outputs accurately, otherwise work that should be performed will be wrongly
 skipped, or the opposite, unnecessary work will be performed too often!

 {{end}}
 {{component /processed/fragments/_section.html}}
 {{ define sectionTitle "Task dependencies" }}

 Another very important concept in Dartle is that of dependencies between tasks.
-If a task depends on another, it must
+If a task depends on another, it will
 run AFTER the other task has been executed successfully.
 That also means that the inputs of a task are also inputs
 of any tasks that depend on it.

-Continuing with our C example, let's add another task to _link_ the object file (there's only one so far, but bear with me)
+Continuing with the C example, let's add another task to _link_ the object files (there's only one so far, but bear with me)
 into a single executable.

 The task function may be defined as follows: